-Each week, we’ll ask our stable of scribes across the globe to weigh in on the most important NBA topics of the day — and then give you a chance to step on the scale, too, in the comments below.
+Each week, we’ll ask our stable of scribes to weigh in on the most important NBA topics of the day — and then give you a chance to step on the scale, too, in the comments below.

 VIDEO: Charles Barkley voices his opinion on DeMarcus Cousins and the Kings

 > DeMarcus Cousins or George Karl?
 Which one will still be working for the Kings at the end of the season?

 David Aldridge, TNT analyst: I don’t really want to address this, ’cause so many Kings fans are so sensitive about any notion of getting rid of Cousins (the hate mail is still rolling in on my trade idea to move Boogie to Boston).
 But if I had to guess, I’d say that Vivek Ranadive sticks with his franchise center rather than the mercurial coach with more than 1,100 coaching victories.
 Maybe Vlade Divac can calm the waters and get these two to coexist, but he’s rolling that rock up a big, big hill.

 Steve Aschburner, NBA.com: I’d like to think that sanity prevails and the answer is both.
 But since you’ve given us a fork in the road and we have to take it (h/t Lawrence Peter Berra), I choose Cousins.
 It’s a player’s league and, as I’ve noted before, even if all was copacetic in Sac, the big man will be posting 20-10 games long after George is sipping umbrella drinks on a Maui beach with his pal, Don Nelson.
 And DMC knows it, which is part of the reason things aren’t copacetic.
 I don’t think Cousins will spend his whole career with the Kings – a change of scenery is inevitable when a young player is handed as much clout as he has – but I think Karl will beat him out the door in the short term.